-Review of Oasis Of The Seas deck 7 (Rock Climbing Walls)
+Review of Oasis Of The Seas deck 7 (Cabins-Helideck)

-The fore-located open deck is accessible for passengers and has a helipad used in cases of medical emergency.
+The fore-located Helideck (helicopter-landing platform) serves as Observation Deck and is accessible to passengers.
+This Outdoor Deck area has a helipad used in cases of medical emergencies.
 Here are also held outdoor Yoga classes (at surcharge).

 The ship has two aft-located (portside/starboard) Rock Climbing Walls (height 43 ft / 13 m, each with 12 routes).
 Both facilities are complimentary (first come first served basis) and used in 30 min sessions.
 Equipment is provided (shoes, helmets, harnesses).
 Daily are organized climbing competitions.
 The min age limit is 6 yo (waivers must be signed by a parent/legal guardian).
 Children 6-12 yo must be supervised by an adult at all times.

 Cruise cabins from 7100 to 7730, of which Inside (categories 1T, 1V, 2V, 3V, 6V), Oceanview (6N), Balcony staterooms (categories 1A, 2C, 1D, 4D, 7D, 8D) and the rest are Suites (categories GS-Grand and J3-J4-Junior).